martiansideofthemoon/martiansideofthemoon.github.io/_posts/2018-05-30-grad-resources.markdown

 * [Rachit Nigam's article](https://rachitnigam.com/post/learn-to-fail/) on learning to fail in research.
 It's an accurate description (through a memoir) of what research is like, and why failure, optimism, collaboration and executing / quickly prototyping research ideas is important.
 He has also written an interesting [memoir](https://rachitnigam.com/post/first-two-years/) on the first two years of his PhD.

 * [Devi Parikh's Humans of AI interviews](https://www.youtube.com/watch?v=8lvl8Z4Rrms&ab_channel=DeviParikh) with 16 top AI researchers on how they decide what research problems to work on.

+* [Alex Tamkin's advice](https://www.alextamkin.com/essays/tips-for-new-researchers) for new researchers and working effectively with mentors.